Examples

 Claude Code's slash commands form a set of essential shortcuts for driving your AI assistant directly from the terminal.
 This guide offers 12 concrete, copyable examples - from /help to /doctor - ranked by difficulty level, to master each slash command and optimize your daily workflow.

 The essential slash commands in Claude Code are the primary mechanism for quick interaction between the developer and the AI agent in the command line.
-Claude Code (version 1.0.x, compatible with Node.js 22) offers more than 13 native slash commands covering configuration, context management, cost tracking, and diagnostics.
+Claude Code (compatible with Node.js 22) offers dozens of native slash commands covering configuration, context management, cost tracking, and diagnostics.

-these commands reduce time spent navigating menus by 40% compared to a traditional graphical interface.
+These commands significantly accelerate interaction compared to a traditional graphical interface.

 How to use /help to discover all available commands?